BioBoost/Firmware/README.md

 ### Add network credentials

 Open the file `mbed_app.json` in the root directory of your application.
-This file contains all the user specific configurations your application and the Mbed OS LoRaWAN stack need.
+This file contains all the user specific configurations your application and the mBed OS LoRaWAN stack need.
 Network credentials are typically provided by LoRa network provider.

 First one needs to configure the pinout of the LoRa transceiver.
-Since the PCB is not an officially supported board, the default values at the top should be overriden with the following content:
+Since the PCB is not an officially supported board, the default values at the top should be overridden with the following content:

 ```json
         "lora-radio": {